k4kfh/qucs_s-help/source/libraries/index.md

 You can follow [this section of the Subcircuit documentation](/subckts-and-ext-models/spice-models/using-spice-subckt-models.md#importing-subckt-models-with-spice-file-component) to learn how to create a subcircuit with a customized symbol based on an external SPICE model.
 ```

-The output of this "compilation" process is the Library file, which contains all the Subcircuits of the source Project.
+The output of this "compilation" process is the Library file (``.lib`` file), which contains all the Subcircuits of the source Project.

 ```{warning}
 While the Library syntax is XML-like, the exact syntax is not documented at this time, and the files are not intended to be human-editable.
 Attempting to manually edit a "compiled" Library file may result in unexpected behavior.